springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Buttons

-A field of `type` `buttons` defines a set of button controls, displayed inline (using Flexbox and `gap` for tidy wrapping).
+A `template` of `buttons` defines a set of button controls, displayed inline (using Flexbox and `gap` for tidy wrapping).
-The `type` property for each _individual_ button corresponds to the standard `type` property.
+The `type` property for each individual button corresponds to the standard `type` property/attribute.
 For example, here is how you would include a submit button:

 ```
 "fields": [
     ...
     {
-        "type": "buttons",
+        "template": "buttons",
         "buttons": [
             {
                 "type": "submit",